Franz San Galli: Biography

+A major breakthrough in business came a few years later when San Galli received a contract for the renovation of the heating system in the Imperial greenhouses in Tsarskoye Selo.
 He is credited as one of the inventors of the radiator, which significantly contributed to modern central heating systems.
 He gave it the name "hot-box".

 San Galli's claim as the inventor of the heating radiator is disputed.
 It appears that he is one of several people who contributed to the development of the heating innovation.
 San Galli received a radiator patent in 1857, while American Joseph Nason developed a primitive radiator in 1841 and received a number of U.S. patents for hot water and steam heating.
 Nason's patent for tapered pipe threads in particular is cited by 1930s writer Ara Marcus Daniels as the key development in the birth of the radiator.

-San Galli died in St. Petersburg on July 30, 1908.
+San Galli died in St. Petersburg on 30 July 1908.